marrus-sh/Specifications/-/kixt-charset/index.md

 ### 3.1 Null Handling

-Programs which process Kixt Charset Definitions must *ignore* any `U+0000 NULL` characters which appear in a document, behaving as though they were not present.
+Programs which process [Kixt Charset Definitions][Kixt Charset Definition] must *ignore* any `U+0000 NULL` characters which appear in a document, behaving as though they were not present.

 <div role="note" markdown="block">
-This effectively allows a [UTF-16]–encoded document to be processed without a BOM if it only contains codepoints in the ASCII range.
+This effectively allows a [U·T·F‐16]‐encoded document to be processed without a B·O·M if it only contains codepoints in the A·S·C·I·I range.
 </div>

-### 3.2 End-of-Line Handling
+### 3.2 End‐of‐Line Handling
 {: id="definition.eol"}

 ```abnf